OmarAhmedAbdelAziz/PixelPerfect-Text-to-Image-Generative-Model/README.md

 ==========================================

-"I would like to present MY graduation project, which is closest to my heart, and this project had many challenges and very difficult difficulties compared to any project I have worked on before.
+I would like to present my graduation project, which is closest to my heart, and this project had many challenges and very difficult difficulties compared to any project I have worked on before.

 Our role is to convert any imagination in the reader's, author's, and artist's mind into an image that the eye can see.
 The imagination can be in the form of: natural scenery, room designs, facial features, and many other things.
-You enter a sentence that describes the image you want, and then the model will show you the image as you imagined it with a click of a button."
+You enter a sentence that describes the image you want, and then the model will show you the image as you imagined it with a click of a button.

 Examples are below!